-What we do know about the Project 45 which also hopefully applies to the other IONIQ 5 versions is the maximum noseweight for the tow ball, which is 100 kg.
+What the Project 45 has which also applies to other IONIQ 5 versions is a maximum noseweight for the tow ball of 100 kg.
 A maximum nose weight of 100 kg is very respectable/useable for a car with a 1,600 kg towing capacity.
 A 100 kg nose weight capacity will give lots of options for different trailers/caravans.

 Vehicle-to-Load (V2L) & Solar Roof

 So the towing capacity, range and pricing all make the Hyundai IONIQ 5 a very compelling package.
 However, there are two other features on the IONIQ 5 that I think are very interesting.
 The IONIQ 5 features Vehicle-to-Load (V2L) technology, in other words, you can actually take power from the cars battery to power other things.

 With a maximum output of 3.6 kW (16 Amps), that’s the same amount of power a typical caravan service post provides.
 Therefore, what the IONIQ 5 could offer which no other EV tow car currently does (along with its sibling the KIA EV6) is off-grid caravanning/camping potential.

 Now, obviously, if you want to be able to power a caravan from the IONIQ 5 and not end up stranded then arriving at your destination with a good amount of charge in the battery would be crucial.
 As I discuss in my electric tow car guide, a range reduction of 50%+ when towing with an EV is to be expected.

 Therefore, in an off-grid camping scenario when towing with the IONIQ 5 you would want to get in a good fast/rapid charge session as close to your final destination as possible.